 When the dream began I was leaving a restaurant on shore.
-I went to the ship and crawled up an access tube in which I'd previously stored several valuable items before entering our stateroom, I suppose for the element of surprise and I suppose for the first time; Kurt, it turned out, had already claimed not just the bed he wanted but lots of the rest of the territory as well, spreading his computer and pocket change and knickknacks about.
-Although I considered going through his stuff I couldn't be sure that he hadn't also set up a surveillance device.
+I went to the ship and crawled up an access tube in which I’d previously stored several valuable items before entering our stateroom, I suppose for the element of surprise and I suppose for the first time; Kurt, it turned out, had already claimed not just the bed he wanted but lots of the rest of the territory as well, spreading around his computer and pocket change and knickknacks.
+Although I considered going through his stuff I couldn’t be sure that he hadn’t also set up a surveillance device.

 Later the scene switched to what might have still been the cruise ship or could have been a hotel but which looked like my college dorm.
 Kurt was standing in the hallway talking to a few people, including his wife and I think maybe Larry Marder.
 He was wearing only his glasses and a bath towel wrapped at the waist.